Your birthday is when it’s all about you – unless you live in Germany. Celebrate in style with these German birthday traditions.

 Get used to that prickly ‘I’m-being-watched’ feeling because more often than not, your German neighbor/fellow tram passenger/coworker is expressionlessly, dispassionately observing your every move.
 It’s such a startling thing for most outsiders that the German Der Spiegel, one of the largest publications in Europe, wrote a whole article about the phenomenon.

-So don’t let the ocular pat-down worry you, that’s just how they do it in Germany.
+So if you’re having a party for your birthday, don’t let the ocular pat-down worry you.
+That’s just how they do it in Germany.

-As a last-ditch attempt to save you from unmarried oldster-dom, your friends will have you do some very public (and possibly drunken) chores to let all the other single ladies and sirs know you’re skilled and available.
+As a last-ditch attempt to save you from unmarried oldster-dom, your friends will have you do some very public (and possibly drunken) chores to let all the other singletons know you’re skilled and available.
+Get ready to advertise your housekeeping.

 If you’re a guy, your friends will find a messy staircase for you to sweep.
 Women must clean doorknobs with a toothbrush.
 When potential soulmates cruise by, they’ll get to admire the goods and evaluate your housekeeping skills all at once.
 You can also reduce your chores for the price of a few kisses.